openframeworks/ofSite/_documentation/math/ofVec3f.markdown

 _description: _

-Returns a 3D vector ( ofVec3f ) that's match the presice middle point between the vector and other one given as parameter
+Returns a 3D vector ( ofVec3f ) that's match the precise middle point between the vector and other one given as parameter